K-Winkles/kianasworld/content/root/portfolio/EDSA.md

 ![Balintawak Southbound PM](/BalintawakSouthboundPM.png)

 ### Conclusion

-Insufficient data points.
+It seems that a polynomial regression with degree 5 encompasses the results the best.
+However, we still see that there are insufficient data points.
 Nothing that speaks of a correlation given this set of sets of data points.